hdShang/arxiv-daily/docs/cs-RO/2025-12-16/papers/251214270v1-cafe-television-a-coarse-to-fine-teleoperation-system-with-immersive.md

 ---
 layout: default
-title: CaFe-TeleVision: A Coarse-to-Fine Teleoperation System with Immersive Situated Visualization for Enhanced Ergonomics
+title: "CaFe-TeleVision: A Coarse-to-Fine Teleoperation System with Immersive Situated Visualization for Enhanced Ergonomics"
 ---

 # CaFe-TeleVision: A Coarse-to-Fine Teleoperation System with Immersive Situated Visualization for Enhanced Ergonomics